نوع مقاله : مقاله پژوهشی

 • Hojjat Allah Yonesi 3

-1 Department of water engineering, Lorestan University, Khorramabad, Iran
+1 MSc student of hydraulic structures, Department of water engineering, Lorestan University, Khorramabad, Iran

 2 Assistant Professor, Department of Civil Engineering, Islamic Azad University, Buin Zahra Branch, Buin Zahra, Iran.